On this page:

 The adjuvant in the Novavax recombinant subunit vaccine is called Matrix-M. Matrix-M is based on a saponin extracted from the soapbark tree (Quillaja saponaria).
 These saponins are formulated with cholesterol and phospholipids into nanoparticles.
 The adjuvant works by augmenting CD4+ T helper cell (Th1 and Th2) responses to the vaccine.
 Importantly, these phospholipid nanoparticles bear no immunological similarity to the lipid nanoparticles used to deliver mRNA vaccine antigens.

 Novavax’s COVID-19 vaccine (NVX-CoV2373) is a recombinant protein subunit vaccine that is safe and effective in preventing severe COVID-19 disease.
 It received FDA emergency use authorization in July 2022 for use in adults ages 18 and over.
+This was extended in August 2022 to include adolescents between the ages of 12 and 17.

 Key Novavax vaccine resources for clinicians include: